EmiReese/BuildaReadMe/generate_README.md

 ## Contributing

-yes
+no

 ## Tests

 To run tests, run the following command:

 ```
-undefined
+these are tests
 ```

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at undefined.
-You can find more of my work at [undefined](https://github.com/undefined/).
+You can find more of my work at [EmiReese](https://github.com/EmiReese/).